MorphiaOrg/morphia-docs/content/morphia/2.5/quicktour.md

 ## Mapping Options

 You can configure various mapping options via the `MorphiaConfig` class.
-There are a number of items to configure here but for now we 'll just cover two.
+There are a number of items to configure here but for now we'll just cover two.
 For a discussion of the remainder, please see the [configuration guide](../configuration/).
 The two most common elements to configure are probably `storeEmpties` and `storeNulls`.
 By default Morphia will not store empty `List` or